-Realizing the Heritage reported that the Livermore Valley Winery Association's website listed only 30 wineries that were members of the Association at that time.
-A more recent (April 2023) update of the Livermore Valley Winery Association's website now shows 41 wineries as members of its Association.
-As many as 11 of the wineries present in 2019 as identified in Realizing the Heritage could not be found as currently in operation, whereas 8 new wineries are now members of the Association.
-The number of current wineries in the Livermore Valley is now estimated at 45 wineries, as shown on Figure 6.
+Realizing the Heritage reported that the Livermore Valley Winery Association's website listed 30 wineries that were members of the Association in 2019.
+A more recent (April 2023) update of the Livermore Valley Wine Community's (LVWC) website now shows 41 wineries as members of its association.
+As many as 7 of the wineries present in 2019 and identified in Realizing the Heritage could not be found as currently being in operation, whereas 7 new wineries are now members of the LVWC.
+The number of current wineries in the Livermore Valley is again now estimated at 45 wineries, as shown on Figure 7.

 Many wineries in the Livermore Valley produce wine from grapes that are grown outside the Livermore Valley, as well as grapes grown within the Livermore Valley.
-Conversely, not all of the grapes grown on Livermore vineyards are used by Livermore wineries:
+Conversely, not all the grapes grown on Livermore vineyards are used by Livermore wineries:

-- Wente Vineyards and Concannon wineries are largely self-sufficient in grapes, growing their own grapes in their own (or managed) vineyards - The next 5 larger wineries relied on approximately 555 acres (about 19%) of Livermore Valley vineyards - The remaining approximately 40 smaller Livermore wineries collectively required production from only about 330 acres (or 12%) of Livermore Valley vineyards
+- Wente Vineyards and Concannon wineries are largely self-sufficient in grapes, growing their own grapes in their own (or managed) vineyards - The next 5 larger wineries relied on approximately 555 acres (about 19%) of Livermore Valley vineyards - The remaining approximately 38 smaller Livermore wineries collectively required production from only about 330 acres (or 12%) of Livermore Valley vineyards

-In total, grapes from about 1,900 acres of Livermore Valley vineyards (or approximately two-thirds of all vineyard lands within the Valley) were required by Livermore's current wineries.
+In total, grapes from about 1,900 acres of Livermore Valley vineyards (or approximately two-thirds of all vineyard lands within the Valley) were required by Livermore's current winery production.
 This leaves the production of grapes from about 900 acres, or almost one-third of Livermore's total vineyard acreage (and approximately half of the independent vineyard acreage) being exported out of the Livermore Valley at prevailing spot-market prices for coastal grapes.